 Often, you can use a clear sky or a clean wall to create that empty space.
 However, when your background is busy, blurring your background with a soft bokeh effect is ideal.

-Now, to keep the composition from feeling stagnant, it’s a good idea to create leading lines to your subject or place your subject off-center.
+Now, to keep the composition from feeling stagnant, it’s a good idea to incorporate leading lines or place your subject off-center.
 Check out some samples of this tactic below.

 Notice how the empty space around the main subject causes your eye to move straight to the subject: